Patriots likely will rely on Brandin Cooks more without Julian Edelman

 “Brandin’s in good condition, been out there every day, works hard, runs hard,” Belichick said.
 “So he looks good.”

-If Edelman was healthy, the Patriots projected to have a top three of Edelman, Cooks and Chris Hogan on the receiver depth chart, with Danny Amendola and Malcolm Mitchell filling it out.
-Edelman’s injury likely will thrust Cooks and Hogan into the top two spots where they might be relied upon even more than anticipated.
+If Edelman were healthy, the Patriots would have a projected top three of Edelman, Cooks and Chris Hogan on the receiver depth chart, with Danny Amendola and Malcolm Mitchell filling it out.
+Edelman’s injury likely will thrust Cooks and Hogan into the top two spots, where they might be relied upon even more than anticipated.

 Cooks has two catches for 15 yards in two preseason games, playing 48 snaps.
-He dropped a pass in this past Friday’s win over the Detroit Lions, and hasn’t had a major impact in games.
+He dropped a pass Friday in a win over the Detroit Lions, and hasn’t had a major impact in games.

 That figures to change come the regular season.